ekahPruthvi/cynical-calibration/README.md

 # cynical-calibration
-A gtk app for COS to show keybindings and other shortcuts\n
+A gtk app for COS to show keybindings and other shortcuts

 To install externally